h1376h/MLCourse/ML_Obsidian_Vault/Lectures/1/Quiz/L1_4_Quiz.md

 3. For a regression problem predicting house prices, discuss which error metrics would be most appropriate and why
 4. Explain the limitations of using accuracy as a performance measure for imbalanced classification problems

+For a detailed explanation of this problem, including performance metrics selection and optimization strategies, see [Question 3: Performance Measures](L1_4_3_explanation.md).

 ## Question 4

 ### Problem Statement